More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Impermanent loss (IL) occurs when you provide liquidity to an automated market maker (AMM) like Uniswap, SushiSwap, or Balancer, and the price of your deposited tokens changes compared to when you deposited them.
 The greater the price divergence, the more impermanent loss you suffer.
 It's called "impermanent" because the loss only becomes permanent when you withdraw your liquidity.

-How is impermanent loss calculated?
+How is impermanent loss calculated for Uniswap V2 pools?

-How do pool weights affect impermanent loss?
+How do I hedge against impermanent loss?

 Common Impermanent Loss Examples